● REC — Casting & Auditions Guide

 Getting an Agent

-Build credits first.
-Agents want to see that you can book work.
-Submit to agents via email with headshot, resume, and demo reel.
+Build credits first — agents want to see that you can book work.
+Submit via email with headshot, resume, and demo reel.
 Attend agent showcases.
 Referrals from other actors help enormously.
-Never pay an agent upfront — they take 10% of your bookings.
+Never pay an agent upfront; they take 10% of your bookings.

 Self-Tape Auditions

 Most auditions are now self-tape.
-Invest in: ring light ($30), phone tripod ($20), neutral backdrop (gray or blue).
-Frame: chest up, eyeline just off-camera.
+Invest in a ring light ($30), phone tripod ($20), and neutral backdrop (gray or blue).
+Frame chest-up, eyeline just off-camera.
 Read with a real person, not thin air.
 Slate: name, height, agency.
 Keep it under the time limit.

 Open Calls